-Manufacturing has come a long way in the last several decades when it comes to developing new processes and devices.
-Many of these were designed to help increase productivity, shorten processing times, create more reliable parts, and lower overhead costs.
-It can be a challenge to determine which new processes are right for your specific circumstances.
+Manufacturing has come a long way in the last several decades.
+New processes help increase productivity, shorten processing times, create more reliable parts, and lower overhead costs.
 Let’s take a look at one of the more popular molding methods, compression molding, and weigh it against standard injection molding based on some essential factors.

 WHAT IS COMPRESSION MOLDING?

-Compression molding is a molding process that uses thermosetting resins that are poured into a heated mold cavity and then forced down with another implement.
-As the material is distributed through the mold, it is kept at a preset temperature and pressure level until it has cured.
-Typically, compression molding is used for applications that require high-volume output.
+Compression molding uses thermoset resins that are poured into a heated mold cavity and then forced down by pressure from another implement.
+As the material is distributed through the mold, it is kept at a preset temperature and pressure level to cure.
+Often, compression molding is used for applications that require high-volume output because the low pressure molds are less expensive to use and can provide multiple cavities without costly tooling.

 While compression molding has some advantages over traditional injection molding, there are other factors that you should take into account, too.